Inference Specification

 ess_at_mle.tsv ← per-observation ESS trace at MLE

-7. Status Command
+7. Status and Summary Commands

 camdl fit status fit.tomlReads the output_dir, checks which stages have completed, reports convergence and identifiability: